cambridge-cares/TheWorldAvatar/Agents/AQMeshInputAgent/README.md

 #### Agent properties
 The agent property file only needs to contain a single line:
 ```
-aqmesh.mappingfolder=[mappings_folder]
+aqmesh.mappingfolder=AQMESH_AGENT_MAPPINGS
 ```
-where `[mappings_folder]` is the absolute path to a folder containing JSON key to IRI mappings (use '/' as path separator also on Windows).
-An example property file can be found in the `config` folder under `agent.properties`.
+`AQMESH_AGENT_MAPPINGS` is the environment variable pointing to the location of a folder containing JSON key to IRI mappings.
+A sample file can be found at `config/agent.properties`.
 See [this section](#mapping-files) of the README for an explanation of the mapping files.

 #### Time-series client properties
 The time-series client property file needs to contain all credentials and endpoints to access the SPARQL endpoint of